-Apple’s reportedly working on a new Apple Watch 9.
-If you’re interested in buying a 2023 Apple Watch, there are some things you’ll want to do before it arrives.
+Apple’s working on a new Apple Watch 9.
+If you’re interested in buying a new Apple Watch, there are some steps you’ll want to take before the device arrives.

-In this guide we’ll take prospective Apple Watch 9 buyers through some steps to take in the days, weeks, and months leading up to the release date.
+In this guide we’ll take prospective buyers through some steps to take as we approach the Apple Watch 9 release date.

 Track Apple Watch 9 Rumors

-Leaks will fill in the blanks well ahead of the Apple Watch 9 release date and they’ll help you set proper expectations as we inch closer to launch.
+Leaks will fill in the blanks ahead of the Apple Watch 9 release date and they’ll also help you set proper expectations as we inch closer to the device’s arrival.

-You’ll want to track hardware and software rumors, but you’ll also want to keep your eyes peeled for release date and supply chain rumors.
+You’ll want to track hardware and software rumors, but you’ll also want to keep your eyes peeled for nuggets about the release date and supply chain.

-For the latest on Apple Watch 9 news, check out our guide.
+For a look at the latest Apple Watch 9 rumors, check out our guide.

 Get Familiar with watchOS